Prior Smoothing for Multivariate Disease Mapping Models: Real Data

 \section{Real Data}

 This section presents tables and figures discussed in the main text but omitted due to space constraints.
-The datasets include mortality rates for three cancers, colon, pancreatic, and stomach, and population-at-risk figures for Spanish females aged 50+, covering 2020–2022. \autoref{fig5} displays the crude mortality rates per 100,000 inhabitants for $G=47$ and $G=300$, while \autoref{fig6} shows the provincial names and their geographic locations, which are referenced in the results.
+The datasets include mortality rates for three cancers, colon, pancreatic, and stomach, and population-at-risk figures for Spanish females aged 50+, covering 2020–2022. \autoref{figS6} shows the provincial names and their geographic locations, which are referenced in the results.

 To assess whether the results from real data are consistent with the simulation findings, we first fitted the multivariate models pairwise, analyzing two diseases at a time.
 The results are summarized in \autoref{tabA7}, \autoref{tabA7.2} and \autoref{tabA7.3} for $G=47$, $G=100$ and $G=300$, respectively. \autoref{tabA7}, \autoref{tabA7.2} and \autoref{tabA7.3} show both the empirical metrics and the theoretical multivariate TCV, along with the posterior means of the hyperparameters.
 The LCAR and L$_j$CAR yield a lesser amount of smoothing than the iCAR, with generally similar smoothing between them.
 Note that the theoretical metric is not comparable among different data sets or spatial priors.
 Regarding the number of areas, smoothing increases as $G$ increases.
 However, the smoothing does not increase equally for both diseases, since the proportion between them is not preserved as the number of areas increases; instead, the smoothing amount becomes more similar for the two diseases.
 Examining the RSP$_j$ values further shows that each disease exhibits similar smoothing proportions across different pairwise modelings, a pattern consistent with the findings from the across simulation study.